The Mahayana Mahaparinirvana Sutra 大般涅槃经

 The "nature of the Buddha" is presented as a timeless, eternal "Self" (which is also non-self), the tathagatagarbha, the innate possibility in every sentient being to attain Buddhahood and manifest this timeless Buddha-nature.
 "It is obvious that the Mahaparinirvana Sutra does not consider it impossible for a Buddhist to affirm an atman provided it is clear what the correct understanding of this concept is, and indeed the sutra sees certain advantages in doing so."

-One can download a pdf copy here.
+One can download an English translation here and a Chinese translation here.